 Electric outboard VS Petrol outboard motor

-If your inflatable motorboat was designed for a relatively powerful outboard motor and you like planning at a reasonably high speed, then there are no suitable electric boat motors.
+If your inflatable motorboat was designed for a relatively powerful outboard motor and you like planning at a reasonably high speed, there are no suitable electric boat motors.
 But if the inflatable boat is designed for a low-power engine and is used in displacement mode (i.e. you do not expect to perform planning) – perhaps you will consider the electric motor the best option.
-Moreover, electric boat motors can fit a rowing inflatable boat with a hinged transom as well as a compact motorboat with a stationary transom.
+Moreover, electric boat motors can fit a rowing inflatable boat with a hinged transom and a compact motorboat with a stationary transom.

 Disadvantages of an electric outboard motor

 Usually, the disadvantages of an electric outboard motor are considered low power (which is associated with low speed) and low autonomy (the time and mileage of swimming depending on the battery’s capacity and the mode of operation).
 Nevertheless, everything in the world is relative.